 Nanomedicine is the medical application of nanotechnology and can be used to treat glaucoma by using Nano delivery systems (such as nanoparticles, Nano-suspension, Nanodiamonds) to provide sustained release and better bioavailability compared to topical eye drops.

-At Dr. Rami Hamed Center, our Ophthalmology department is dedicated to safeguarding your vision health through expert eye care Professionals, Renowned as one of the best eye care clinics in Dubai our Ophthalmology Specialists provide services for Cataract, Retina treatment with Laser and Refractive surgeries.
+At Dr. Rami Hamed Center, our Ophthalmology department is dedicated to safeguarding your vision health through expert eye care Professionals, Renowned as one of the best eye care clinics in Dubai our Ophthalmology Specialists provide services for Cataract and Retina treatment with Laser and Refractive surgeries.